downlinko/downlinko.github.io/_posts/development/jdk/2018-09-04-download-install-jdk-5-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/jdk/download-install-jdk-5-windows.png" alt="download install jdk 5 windows" class="align-right title-image">

-In this guide, I’m going to show you exactly how to download and install JDK 1.5 on Windows.
+In this guide, I’m going to show you exactly **how to download and install JDK 1.5 on Windows**.

 (Step-by-step)

-First, I’ll show you where you can download the latest version.
+First, I’ll show you where you can get JDK 5.

 Then you’ll see how to configure it.